Christina Carreira: 2024–2025 season: Two Grand Prix medals

-Assigned to both major ISU championships, Carreira/Ponomarenko came fourth at the 2025 Four Continents Championships in Seoul, South Korea, finishing 3.96 points behind Canadian bronze medalists Lajoie/Lagha.
 At the 2025 World Championships, held on home ice in Boston, Massachusetts, United States, they came sixth in the rhythm dance, narrowly missing the final group of the free skate, with a score 0.26 points back of Lajoie/Lagha in fifth.
 Their 81.51 points was a new personal best.
 They came fifth in the free dance, rising to fifth overall, having overtaken Lajoie/Lagha and holding off the rising Spaniards Smart/Dieck, who were third in the segment.